peterkrieg/anki-spanish-creator/README.md

 Sample url for pronunciation is something like:  `https://audio1.spanishdict.com/audio?lang=es&text=hablar&key=494e1f0d93abd4cffaa8d5781d05dd9c`

+Updates 8/7/19 - can now add a JSON or CSV file, code will handle either case.
+CSV is kind of unnecessary complications, and then it wasn't possible to parse out comma from part of translation.

 ### Instructions

-1. Put words you'd like to learn into a csv under `words` directory.
+1. Put words you'd like to learn into a csv or json file under `words` directory.
 See csv-parser section below for more info.
 2. Make sure anki is running locally, with anki connect plugin installed (https://ankiweb.net/shared/info/2055492159)
 3. `docker-compose up -d` which will spin up a local RMQ, and expose management port to port `8080`.
 Open `localhost:8080` in browser to see management UI, with default creds of `guest` for both `username` and `password`.
 4. `scripts/rmq-init` which will ping rmq management API to create 2 queues needed.